thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/_index.md

 Notice that even with Remote Mediate Material Cooperation, Catholic theology would require that Dumbledore exercise caution.
 Should he truly be *unknowing*, then he is naturally blameless, but I suspect he's more often being wilfully ignorant if not aware and actually negligent.
 He is, to the extent that he does know of the evil results, or could and should know if he exercised a normal level of prudence, required to assess if his actions have a proportionately serious reason.
 I suspect that Dumbledore always does this, so he is not guilty where his cooperation is Remote Mediate Material Cooperation.

-There comes a point at which the way he (Dumbledore) has been blind to the situation with [[Snape]] ceases to be an act of omission, of merely neglecting to do (or even notice) something, and makes one an active accomplice.
+There comes a point at which the way he (Dumbledore) has been blind to the situation with [Snape][SS] ceases to be an act of omission, of merely neglecting to do (or even notice) something, and makes one an active accomplice.
 Dumbledore allowed both the marauders and the Weasley twins what appears to have been fairly free reign.
 The marauders certainly and the Weasleys likely crossed the line between humour and cruelty in their so called pranks.
-Given that [[Snape]] and Filch are our primary source for this opinion and that neither is reliable, take any impression of the two sets of pranksters with a grain of salt.
+Given that [Snape][SS] and Filch are our primary source for this opinion and that neither is reliable, take any impression of the two sets of pranksters with a grain of salt.
 For a discussion on Dumbledore it does not really matter.
 As Headmaster, he was responsible to keep all students safe.
 If the marauder's pranks were justified by the injustice they fought, so much the worse for Dumbledore.
 If the pranks were truly unjustified, the difference hardly helps his (Dumbledore's) case.
 Either way the students had to defend themselves with no intervention from authority.

 Now sure, it isn't entirely fair to hold Dumbledore fully accountable to Catholic theology when he isn't Catholic.
 That isn't to say that Catholic